Music education is a growing market in China

 - Online analyses using the Baidu Index and most popular e-commerce websites;

-- Geographical areas analysis, highlighting good places to start business, and;
+- Geographical areas analysis, highlighting good places to start a business, and;

 - A detailed customer analysis.